10 Kitchen Tools You Should Definitely Have on Hand Before Thanksgiving Day

-Having just moved and still slowly unpacking a garage full of boxes, I'm currently on the hunt for all my Thanksgiving equipment, so that I can avoid panic the week of Turkey Day.
-We host our family every year, and I can verify that you don't need a ton of equipment — just a short list of essentials.
+We’re still a few weeks out, but I’m currently on the hunt for all my Thanksgiving equipment.
+Why?
+So that I can avoid panic the week of Turkey Day.
+See, we host our family every year, and I can verify that you don’t need a ton of equipment — just a short list of essentials.
 But they really are essentials.
 As in, you should ideally have these things if you’re gonna be making a Thanksgiving dinner.

-Here are the 10 equipment essentials you'll need to pull off your best Thanksgiving ever (even if it's your first).
+Here are the 10 essential tools you’ll need to pull off your best Thanksgiving ever (even if it’s your first).

 Note: You don’t have to buy everything on this list.
 You can certainly borrow from friends and family!